roothide/Developer/entitlements.md

-except for /var/ in jbroot, your tweak cannot modify(write) files in other jailbreak directories(even through libSandy). generally your tweak don't need do this, we recommend that you stored all data of jailbreak app/binary/tweak in /var/ in jbroot. in sone case if you really need to do this, you can write a daemon to handle it.
+except for /var/ in jbroot, your tweak cannot modify(write) files in other jailbreak directories(even through libSandy). generally your tweak don't need do this, we recommend that you stored all data of jailbreak app/binary/tweak in /var/ in jbroot. in some case if you really need to do this, you can write a daemon to handle it.

 # reserved directory in jbroot